Biography

 International recognition

-Throughout these years, Chauvin divided his time between Malakoff, where he modeled his maquettes and drew for six months, and Port-des-Barques, where he sculpted for the other six months.
+During these years, Chauvin divided his time between Malakoff, where he drew during the winter months, and Port-des-Barques, where he carved during the summer.
+He photographed each of his works himself, against uniform black or white grounds.

 Derrière le Miroir no. 18, Galerie Maeght, March 1949